blink1073/specifications/source/change-streams/change-streams.rst

       ...
     }

-The helper MUST run the command against the `admin` database
+The helper MUST run the command against the ``admin`` database

 Drivers MUST use the ``ns`` returned in the ``aggregate`` command to set the ``collection`` option in subsequent ``getMore`` commands.

 ChangeStream
 ------------

 A ``ChangeStream`` is an abstraction of a `TAILABLE_AWAIT <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_ cursor, with support for resumability.
-Implementors MAY choose to implement a ``ChangeStream`` as an extension of an existing tailable cursor implementation.
-If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementor MUST provide a manner of closing the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.
+Implementers MAY choose to implement a ``ChangeStream`` as an extension of an existing tailable cursor implementation.
+If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementer MUST provide a manner of closing the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.
 If your language has an idiomatic way of disposing of resources you MAY choose to implement that in addition to, or instead of, an explicit close method.

 A change stream MUST track the last resume token, per `Updating the Cached Resume Token`_.